cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 Cosmos Stargate integration success with exchanges and wallet providers reflects the quality of the code developed by the various Cosmos teams.

+## Prop 29

+This upgrade also implements the fund recovery procedure defined in proposal 29.

 ## Stargate Upgrade Steps

 ------------